phenomenalpotato/phenomenalpotato/README.md

 ### Hi there, I'm PhenomenalPotato (Yes, i am a Phenomenal Potato, Nice To Meet Ya)!👋

-## I'm a Big Anime and Manga Fan (as you can see in my profile pic), Not-a-Developer, technological enthusiast!
+## I'm a Big Manga Fan (as you can see in my profile pic), Not-a-Developer, technological enthusiast!

 - 🔭 I’m currently working on any project to learn more about the C language!
 - 🌱 I’m currently learning C, and survival skills (just kidding) 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Learn more about C and plan my next trip
+- 🥅 2021 Goals: Continue to learn more about C/ C++ and plan my next trip (if possible)
-- ⚡ Fun fact: I love to read manga (btw, accepting any suggestions and also open to giving any suggestions) / and listen to music
+- ⚡ Fun fact: I love to read manga (btw, accepting any suggestions and also happy on giving any suggestions) and listen to music

 <br />